Work (Iggy Azalea song): Release and reception

-Live performances and usage in media
+Live performances

 Azalea first performed "Work" during the Manchester-stop of Rita Ora's Radioactive Tour on 29 January 2013.
 She reprised the song until the tour's final date in mid-February, before performing it again during the European leg of the Nas' Life Is Good Tour.
 Azalea went on to perform the song for her sets at The Great Escape Festival and Radio 1's Big Weekend in May 2013, and at Gucci's Chime for Change Concert, The Parklife Weekender and the Glastonbury Festival in June 2013.
 The song was then performed at the Wireless Festival, and London nightclubs G-A-Y and Fabric in July 2013.
 Azalea gave her first live televised rendition of "Work" on 8 August 2013 on Britain & Ireland's Next Top Model.
 As part of the single's promotion in the United States, Azalea performed "Work" on Nikki & Sara Live on 28 August 2013, and for KIIS FM on 14 September 2013.
 The song was also included in Azalea's set list at the 2013 iTunes Festival, where she was a supporting act for Katy Perry.
 In October 2013, Azalea performed the track as part of her sets during Beyoncé's The Mrs. Carter Show World Tour.
 At the 2013 MOBO Awards, Azalea performed "Change Your Life" and "Work".

 In 2014, "Work" featured in the set list for Azalea's first headlining tour, The New Classic Tour.
 A number of the tour's renditions of the track featured an interpolation of RuPaul's "Supermodel", and a Miami strip-inspired stage backdrop as a reference to the song's "No money, no family, 16 in the middle of Miami" line.
 She also performed the song during her set for the 2014 MtvU Woodie Awards at South by Southwest in April.
 On 15 May 2014, Azalea performed the song on Jimmy Kimmel Live!.
 The rendition was praised by reviewers from Exclaim!, Vibe and Idolator.
 On 8 August 2014, Azalea performed the song during her set on The Today Show.
 Jim Farber of the Daily News noted that the rendition "put the emphases on a pre-recorded beat and the star's personality", and that Azalea's "only whiff of pretence" during the set came in "a few lines in 'Work'".
 Azalea later included the song for her sets during the Jingle Ball Tour 2014.
 In 2015, Azalea performed "Work" as part of her set lists at the Redfest in February, and the Ottawa Bluesfest and Quebec City Summer Festival in July.

-Selena Gomez covered "Work" in a mash-up with her song "B.E.A.T.", during her 2013 Stars Dance Tour.
-Contestants Bridget Whitman and Emilio Dosal performed a dance to "Work" during an episode of the eleventh American series of So You Think You Can Dance which aired on 9 July 2014.